 Complete the form below for a free, downloadable guide that will help you decide what lung cancer treatment path is right for you.

-The Physicians at Saint Agnes take a multi-disciplinary approach to the tratment of lung cancer.
+The Physicians at the Lung Center take a multi-disciplinary approach to the treatment of lung cancer.
 Our team of primary care physicians, nurses, pulmonologists, radiologists, oncologists and thoracic surgeons create an individual plan to provide the best care for each patient.
 Lung cancer is often treated through thoracic surgery and can be coupled with chemotherapy, radiation or both.
 The Thoracic Surgeons at Saint Agnes are committed to removing the tumor while maintaining as much of the lung tissue and function as possible.
 Our Thoracic Surgeons work very closely with our Pulmonary department to develop the most effective surgery plan.

 LEADERS IN COMPLEX LUNG SURGERY

 Saint Agnes Hospital remains in the forefront of minimally invasive surgery.
 The hospital recently acquired the da Vinci Surgical System, a state-of-the-art robotic technology that is the most advanced surgical equipment in use today.
 The da Vinci system provides higher resolution images, better vision for the physician and newer technology with more flexibility and articulation, more turning and bending, and more freedom, enabling for a precise operation.
-This past summer, Saint Agnes become one of the first facilities in Maryland to use the da Vinci for robotic lung surgery.
-Besides being more precise and efficient, the da Vinci surgery proves better for the patient.
+Saint Agnes was one of the first facilities in Maryland to perform da Vinci assisted lung surgery.
+Today it performs more minimally invasive lung surgeries than any other hospital in Maryland.
+Besides being more precise and efficient, the da Vinci surgery system is better for the patient.
 Instead of having a large incision of up to eight inches in length the da Vinci uses four small incisions.
 This reduces pain and speeds up recovery.